Trainguy9512/trainguys-animation-overhaul/README.md

 - What versions of the game will this mod support?
 > For right now, the mod is being worked on in the latest version of Java Minecraft.
 Upon release, the plan is to gear the project towards supporting multiple versions at once onwards.
 Whether or not there will be backports is TBD
 - What mod loaders will this mod be compatible with?
-> Initially, likely only Fabric, as this mod being built to be used in a vanilla-ish setting and to my knowledge, Fabric is generally more geared towards vanilla gameplay than Forge is.
+> Initially, likely only Fabric, but I would like to expand it to Quilt, NeoForge, and Forge further along in development.
-- Will the mod come to Forge/NeoForge?
-> Likely yes, as part of multi-version development I plan on gearing the project for closer to release.
 - What will the mod require as a dependency?
 > Right now, just the Fabric API.
 - What is this mod compatible with?